Maria C. Escobar-Lemmon

 Scholars@TAMU Profile

-Her research combines statistical techniques for studying Latin America as a whole with in-depth field research in specific countries.
-She has done field research in Colombia, Costa Rica, and Venezuela, collecting data in government archives (including legislative records), and conducting interviews with members of congresses, officials in the executive branch, and other important actors.
+Her current research combines statistical techniques with in-depth field research in Colombia, Costa Rica, and Venezuela.
+The Women on High Courts Database project focuses on collecting data in government archives (including legislative records) and conducting interviews with members of congresses, officials in the executive branch, judges, and others involved in the policymaking process.